Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java/README.md

 ### Deploy

+To use one of the Metadata Adapters just built in some adapter set, just copy the `ls-generic-adapters.jar` file to the `lib` directory of the Adapter Set installation.
-To use these Metadata Adapters, just copy the `ls-generic-adapters.jar` file to the `shared/lib` directory of your Lightstreamer Server installation (usually that jar file comes pre-installed).
+To use these Metadata Adapters in multiple Adapter Sets, you may also copy the `ls-generic-adapters.jar` file in the `shared/lib` directory of your Lightstreamer Server installation.
+As said, the class files for com.lightstreamer.adapters.metadata.LiteralBasedProvider are already included in `ls-adapter-interface.jar`, which is part of Lightstreamer Server installation; hence this step is not needed for the LiteralBasedProvider.

 Then configure the right Metadata provider and its properties in the `adapters.xml` descriptor file within your adapters' subfolder.
 The following code snippet shows an example:
 ```xml
   <!-- Mandatory.
 Define the Metadata Provider. -->